 Floor Gratings

 The term “floor grating” is a term that covers the wide variety of frameworks used as flooring or flooring supplemental features.
 In general, grates are made up of patterned, slotted and/or perforated bars and sheets, configured to a grid.
 Bars and sheets are typically made either from metal or from fiber-reinforced plastic.
 Floor grating in particular is used to improve flooring with better grip, filtering, draining and the like.
 Floor gratings can boost slip resistance and decrease the risk of falls because their grid work creates a textured surface.
-They improve ventilation and/or visibility in high risk workplaces like warehouses and factories by allowing air, light and sound to pass through them.
+They improve ventilation and/or visibility in high risk workplaces like warehouses, factories, production lines, catwalks and elevated work platforms by allowing air, light and sound to pass through them.
 Also, when they function as drain grates, floor gratings allow water, oil and other potentially hazardous liquids and debris to exit from floor surfaces.
+Because of that combination of traction, drainage, airflow and structural support, floor grating products are widely chosen for industrial flooring, mezzanines, trench covers, stair treads, walkways and access platforms where conventional solid flooring may create pooling, slipping or maintenance issues.

 Quick links to Floor Gratings Information